-Burns injuries often require expensive treatments, particularly if you suffer burns above second degree.
+Burn injuries often require expensive treatments, particularly if you suffer burns above second degree.
 Your personal injury settlement should compensate you for the cost of your medical procedures.
-That includes ambulance bills, hospital stays, medication, surgery, skin grafts, therapy and more.
+That includes ambulance bills, hospital stays, medication, surgery, skin grafts, therapy, and more.
 In some cases, your burns may be so severe that you require medical assistance for the rest of your life.
-S. Burke Law will contend that you deserve compensation for this as well.
+S. Burke Law will demand compensation for this as well.

 Because burn injuries are so serious, it is highly likely you will miss significant time at work due to your injuries, especially if your burn injuries require surgery and skin grafts.
 S. Burke Law will attempt to recoup your lost wages following your Atlanta burn accident.
 In extreme cases, burn victims may have to change careers or even stop working altogether.
 In these cases, we will seek damages for your lost earning potential.

 Many burn injuries involve accidents which damage your property.
 It could be your vehicle or your home.
 Those repairs are costly, and our firm will seek the full cost of those repairs on your behalf.